-A broad-sweeping look at international efforts to regulate the global financial system.
+A comprehensive guide to how international institutions, governments, and NGOs around the world are attempting to prevent and contain armed conflict.
 This is part of the Global Governance Monitor, an interactive feature tracking multilateral approaches to several global challenges.

 Ash Jain and David F. Gordon discuss the merits of a D10 composed of like-minded and capable democracies from around the world as a mechanism to pursue shared democratic interests and deepen strategic cooperation to face the challenges of today's world.